 For K-12 education, check out the Florida Department of Education for information about scholarship programs, private education and charter school systems.

-Because there are multiple amusement parks located close to one another, Orlando thruways can get congested.
+Because of the theme park density and fluctuation in tourist seasons, Orlando highways can get congested.
 Since a lot of this congestion is due to tourists, normal rush hour guidelines don’t always apply.
 Tourist-related traffic means you’ll want to pay more attention to when close-by parks open and close, as well as during the high season (holidays, school vacation, etc.).

-Avoid I-4 when possible and utilize one of the many public transportation options.
-The city of Orlando is committed to lessening the impact of transportation on its residents and the environment, so there are transportation options aplenty.
+The city of Orlando is committed to lessening the impact of transportation on its residents and the environment.
+Therefore, public transportation is aplenty.